Game Preview: Solar Bears at Admirals

 - Game Preview: Solar Bears at Admirals - Orlando Solar Bears

+- Nailers vs. Grizzlies Game Day Snap Shot, January 11 - Wheeling Nailers

+- Bajkov Recalled to AHL Springfield by Florida Panthers - Florida Everblades

-- Game Day: Royals Host Thunder with Chance to Even Season Series - Reading Royals
+- Game Day: Royals Defense Looks for Continued Mastery at Manchester - Reading Royals

+- Game Day: Home Portion of 2019 Kicks off Friday Night vs. Brampton - Kalamazoo Wings

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.